tangentsoft/pidp8i/CONTRIBUTING.md

 [distributed version control system][dvcs], which provides most of the features of GitHub without [the complexities of Git][fvg].

-Those new to Fossil should at least read its [Quick Start Guide][fqsg].
-If you want to go deeper, [the Schimpf book][fbook] is somewhat outdated, but it is still the best single coherent tutorial on Fossil.
+I recommend one of three paths to learning Fossil:

-Those coming from Git will benefit from the approach taken by the “[Git to Fossil Translation Guide][gitusr].”
+*   Those coming from command line Git will benefit from the brief command-based approach taken by the [Git to Fossil Translation Guide][gitusr], since it builds on your existing knowledge.

-[The official Fossil docs][fdoc] are much more up to date, but they take a piecemeal approach to topics, rather than the linear tutorial approach of a book, so it is not my first recommendation for learning Fossil.
-Those docs are better for polishing your skills and for reference after you know Fossil reasonably well.
+*   The [Fossil Quick Start][fqsg] takes you briefly through the primary topics.
+This is best for people with existing version control knowledge, particularly those who’ve used version control primarily via a GUI or web app of some sort.
+This path is also good for those coming from some other command-line version control system.

+    Note in particular the [Fossil Glossary][fgloss] linked from the quick start doc: it outlines the key concepts you must internalize to understand how Fossil works at the user level.

+*   If you prefer a linear tutorial approach or have little to no experience with modern version control systems, the 3rd edition of “[Fossil Version Control: A User Guide][fbook]” is worth reading.
+    It’s novella length, so you should be able to get through it in a single read between mealtimes, if you don’t stop to experiment.

+I do *not* recommend starting with [the Fossil doc index][fdoc] and seeking topics out from there; not to begin with, anyway.
+That path is best once you have some Fossil experience and know what you’re looking for.

 If you have questions about Fossil, ask on [the Fossil forum][ffor] where I, your humble project maintainer, am active.
 I also work on the